Logiqx/gps-details/docs/devices/coros/alpha/README.md

 The exact nature of the COROS bug is unknown, but the problem can clearly be seen when examining data within a FIT file.

+The issue is definitely present in firmware versions between 2.69 (5 Jul 2022) and 3.0308.0 (31 Jan 2024).
+It is unclear how much earlier the issue was present, or if it has since been resolved.
+There has not been a lot of focus on the alpha issue due to investigations affecting the firmware releases since 3.0408.0 (10 May 2024).

 #### Normal Data